Minnesota Boxer Rescue's Adoption Process:

 5. Finalizing the adoption

-Your Boxer's foster home or one of our team members will go over and provide you with copies of:
+Your Boxer's foster home or one of our team members will review with you the following information, as well as provide you with copies of the following information/documents:

 If you have any questions, please do not hesitate to contact our Adoption Coordinator at firstname.lastname@example.org